tad-lispy/ecosystem-simulation/README.md

 - `size : Length`

   The simulation takes place on a square wrapped plane.
 This field defines how long is the edge of this square.
 Basically how big is the simulated world.
-To express the size we need the `Length` module imported on top of our file and its `meters` function - to get lenght in meters.
+To express the size we need the `Length` module imported on top of our file and its `meters` function - to get length in meters.

 - `init : List (Spawn actor action)`

   The initial setup of the simulation.
 We will discuss the `Spawn actor action` type in a moment.
 The number of elements in this list will translate to number of actors present at the beginning of the simulation.
-Later this actors can spawn new actors or remove themselves, but we need to start the whole show somehow.
+Later these actors can spawn new actors or remove themselves, but we need to start the whole show somehow.
 Since the list is empty, there are no actors - hence the empty screen.

 - `updateActor : Environment actor action -> Id -> Update actor action`